-The growing digitalization of logistics activities has changed the manner in which products are transported, monitored, and delivered worldwide.
-Through the adoption of technologies X) 60 like cloud computing, Internet of Things (IoT), artificial intelligence, and blockchain, logistics companies are gaining improved speed, efficiency, and visibility.
+ISSN: 2584 - 220X (Online) | RNI: Applied | Frequency: Bi-Monthly like cloud computing, Internet of Things (IoT), artificial intelligence, blockchain, logistics companies are gaining improved speed, efficiency, and visibility.
 A new series of challenges is also induced with accelerated digitalization, mainly related to the security of sensitive information and cybersecurity attacks.
 As logistics companies handle enormous volumes of data - including customer information, inventory details, shipment tracking, vendor contracts, and financial records - the importance of data privacy and security cannot be overstated.

-The interconnected nature of logistics networks makes them particularly vulnerable to cyberattacks.
-Data breaches, ransomware incidents. phishing scams, and unauthorized access have become common threats in the industry.
+The interconnected nature of logistics networks makes them particularly cyberattacks. vulnerable to Data breaches, ransomware incidents, phishing scams, and unauthorized access have become common threats in the industry.
 A single breach may create significant supply chain disruptions, trigger substantial financial losses, and harm the reputation of the company.
-The impact is far greater when customer or information is partner breached. resulting in possible legal exposures and loss of trust.
+The impact is far greater when customer or is partner information breached. resulting in possible legal exposures and loss of trust.
 In most instances, logistics firms do not know the vulnerabilities within their digital infrastructure until a cyberattack reveals them.

 One of the biggest challenges faced by logistics businesses is the dearth of robust cybersecurity systems.
-Most medium-sized logistics small and businesses run old legacy systems that are not equipped to deal with cyberattacks.
-These contemporary legacy systems tend not to have end-toend encryption, two-factor authentication, or regular security patches, which act as open doors for hackers to enter.
+Most small and medium-sized logistics businesses run old legacy systems that are not equipped to deal with cyberattacks. contemporary These legacy systems tend not to have end-toend encryption, two-factor authentication, or regular security patches, which act as open doors for hackers to enter.
 In addition, there is a general absence of cybersecurity knowledge on the part of employees, who can inadvertently put systems at risk through unsafe web habits like using weak passwords or being victims of phishing.
 The reliance on third-party vendors and partners also makes logistics systems vulnerable.
 Since data often goes across various stakeholders in the supply chain, there is a heightened risk of security breaches.
 One breached vendor is enough to provide a backdoor into the logistics network, compromising it to extensive harm.
-It is thus critical to ensure that all third parties adhere to data protection standards in order to secure the entire logistics system.
-There is a need for thorough vendor audits, contractual requirements, and cooperative risk management to address these risks.
+It is thus critical to ASET Journal of Management Science (E- ISSN: 2584-220X)